4commerce-technologies-AG/midi-smtp-server/README.md

 You will find a detailed description of class methods and parameters at [RubyDoc](http://www.rubydoc.info/gems/midi-smtp-server/MidiSmtpServer/Smtpd)

+## New to version 2.2.3

+1. Control and validation on incoming data [see Incoming data validation](https://github.com/4commerce-technologies-AG/midi-smtp-server#incoming-data-validation)

 ## New to version 2.2.1

 1. Builtin optional support of STARTTLS encryption